Raising Capital to finance Acquisitions

 However, it is important to note that for large acquisitions, acquisition finance structures may combine more than two financing methods.

-- Preparation of the required documentation for the attention of debt or equity investors;
+- Documentation preparation for debt or equity investors;

-- Contacting and marketing the project to potential investors and lenders;
+- Project promotion to potential investors and lenders;